-You know when you take off running — and then you’re not?
-No seriously.
-I was running to catch the door of the bank as it was closing, and completely missed the curb.
+You know when you take off running — just to slam to a dead stop?
+(No pun intended) Seriously, I was running to catch the door of the bank last week, just as it was closing — and completely missed the curb.
 My bad.
 Actually, it could have been worse – a lot worse.
-Lying on the cement, Itwo things came to mind last week: is anything broken and, of course, did anyone see me.
+Lying on the cement, two things came to mind: is anything broken and, of course, did anyone see me.
 No to both, thank goodness.
-It could have been a “I’ve fallen and I can’t get up” commercial.
 Luckily, my only casualties were scraped knuckles, one bruised elbow, a ripped pair of jeans (which still didn’t make designer status) and a completely raw knee.
 Ouch.
 But, hey, I wasn’t a “I’ve fallen and I can’t get up” commercial.

 What really tripped me up, though, was the smackdown of my confidence.
 I’m usually a pretty strong chick.
-I cry easily and am a total pushover for everyone I love but I take care of myself as I took care of my kids in my stint as a single mom.
+I cry easily and am a total pushover for everyone I love but I take care of myself (almost as well) as I took care of my kids.
 Yet, one misstep on a curb and I’m suddenly back to Grief 101.
 What the…?

 More than the raw sting of my knee, it was the raw absence that greeted me at home that really got to me.
-Somehow that morning, I was still surprised that morning that my husband wasn’t there to ask what the heck happened.
+Somehow that morning, I was still surprised that my husband wasn’t there to ask what the heck happened.
 He’s has been gone for a year and a half and it should be pretty clear he wouldn’t be answering the door.
 So why was I suddenly caught between a surprise pity party — and getting the fraud of the year award?
-Continue reading
+Continue reading →

 You are YOU — just a wee bit different than you were ‘before’.
 The first time you check the “widow” status on a form, have to change your emergency contact or start to say ‘honey, I’m home’ and realized no one is there, you are a different you.
 And it sucks.
 But it’s life now.
 Whether it happened with no warning or after months of dread, the title ‘widow’ is as foreign as if you shucked your identity for the Witness Protection Program.
 You feel like you woke up on another planet — without rocket re-entry to your old life.
 This is it.